Priyy08/AI_Sentiment_Analysis/README.md

 ```bash
 https://huggingface.co/spaces/prii8/AI_Visual_Sentimental_Analysis
 ```
-Note:When you Open the App please wait for 5 - 10 seconds before you write any text into textbox, because in backend the API URL takes some time to initialize, otherwise it will throw an error.
+Note : When you Open the App please wait for 5 - 10 seconds before you write any text into textbox, because in backend the API URL takes some time to initialize, otherwise it will throw an error.

 Overview: